Lifestyle Factors Affecting Your Hormones

 Lack Of Sleep

 Your body does most of its hormone factory work while you sleep.
-If you’re burning the candle at both ends—or just struggling to get quality rest—your T levels can take a serious hit.
+If you’re burning the candle at both ends, or just struggling to get quality rest, your testosterone levels can take a serious hit.
 If you’re waking up groggy or relying heavily on caffeine, your body isn't getting the crucial rest it needs to maintain hormone production.

 Diet